 Consider the wood

-The material cabinets are made from is important because it plays a key role in the durability, longevity and quality of service the cabinets provide.
+The material cabinets are made from is important because it plays a key role in the durability, longevity, and quality of service the cabinets provide.

 Plywood is considered the premium option for cabinet boxes (other than solid wood used on the face frame).
 It's a strong material and solid-core plywood employs several layers of wood plies or veneers oriented at varying angles for stability and rigidity.
 Virtually all cabinet makers offer plywood as their upgrade or top-line cabinet box material over particle board or MDF.

-MDF is another engineered wood product made up from wood fibers pressed and bonded together.
+MDF is another engineered wood product made from wood fibers pressed and bonded together.
 Like particleboard, it's susceptible to water damage and it's also very heavy, adding to the overall weight that's suspended from the hanging rails on the back of the cabinet

 Look at the drawers